zeh-almeida/mublog/src/pages/en-us/posts/curriculum.md

 - SAP integration with Node.js APIs using Azure for a major beverage company.

     - Responsible for analyzing requirements and breaking them down into technical documents which the team would work on.

     - Once the team started work, it was my responsibility to ensure the developers had the necessary assistance, tools and knowledge to complete their assignments using pair-programming and other techniques.

-    - As soons as the code was written, I was one of the key people necessary to approve their work, revising their code and making suggestions.
+    - As soon as the code was written, I was one of the key people necessary to approve their work, revising their code and making suggestions.

     - Because of the analysis phase, I was also responsible for communicating with the client and other stakeholders in order to gather as much information on the requirements possible.

     - All this work was done with international teams from multiple geographical locations.